-Profuse or consistent vomiting, though, is a problem in itself.
-If there is blood in your dog’s vomit, it absolutely is a problem.
+Profuse or consistent vomiting is a problem in itself.
+However, the problem grew tremendously if you found blood in your dog’s vomit.

-When talking about blood in the vomit, what you normally picture is finding what looks like blood–bright red specks, streaks, or clots in the vomit.
+When talking about blood in the vomit, what you usually picture is finding what looks like blood–bright red specks, streaks, or clots in the vomit.

 The appearance of the vomited blood depends on where it came from and how long it remained in the GI system.

-Similar to fresh blood in the stool, it can be the result of direct damage to the lining tissues whether from irritation, inflammation, or injury.
-Profuse vomiting itself can do enough damage to cause bleeding.
+Like fresh blood in the stool, it can result from direct damage to the lining tissues, whether from irritation, inflammation, or injury.
+In addition, profuse vomiting itself can do enough damage to cause bleeding.

-Some of the direct reasons for fresh blood in vomit include trauma, ulcers, foreign objects or severe enough inflammation.
-Makes sense, right?
-If that wasn’t bad enough, anything that messes with blood clotting or the ability of the body to keep blood where it belongs can do it as well.
+That makes sense, right?
+If that wasn’t bad enough, anything that messes with blood clotting or the ability of the body to keep blood where it belongs could do it as well.

 For me, blood in the vomit, whether fresh or digested, is a reason to see a vet right away.
-Even without any other obvious symptoms in the mix.
+Even without any other apparent symptoms in the mix.

-A problem serious enough to cause blood in vomit is a problem serious enough to require medical attention.
+A problem severe enough to cause blood in vomit is a problem serious enough to require medical attention.

 Even with everything else aside, severe blood loss in itself can be life-threatening.
 And then there is the reason why this is happening.